phpearth/docs/faq/general/configuration.md

         These change more frequently in certain application version.
-For example user settings (showing/hiding signature in forum topics, default currency used in e-store for logged in users), settings meant to be changed by application users (store contact emails, Google sitemap settings) etc.
+For example user settings (showing/hiding signature in forum topics, default currency used in e-store for signed in users), settings meant to be changed by non-developers (contact emails, Google sitemap settings) etc.

 ## Bad practices